 GS: We developed a prototype on the PS2 and it looked friggin' awesome.
 It had a great mechanic where if you sat in the slipstream of the car in front, you built up a boost.
 The graphics related to this effect were eye popping and it was fun.
 The prototype track was set in a post apocalyptic Sydney Harbour.
 The team working on it were really excited about it and wanted to make the full game.
 However, we couldn't find a publisher.
 They all said there was no market for post apocalyptic games.
 They do that, saying there is never a market for anything innovative.
 Another time we collaborated with an Adelaide company called Starplayit and pitched a Guitar Hero style game using real guitars as the controller.
 We were told there is no market for music games.
 Of course, Guitar Hero made billions a couple of years later.

-So where is the gaming industry at now?
+Where is the gaming industry at today?

 GS: Today, forget about independent studios making blockbuster games.
 The costs are too high and those days are over for all but the established players.
 However, there are more opportunities than ever for start ups in areas such as casual games on PC, Facebook apps, as well as iPhone, iPad and Android apps.
 Great engines like Unity can be licensed and a small team can make a great game in a few months from their garage on zero budget.
 I went to a Global Game Jam a couple of weeks ago and it was amazing to see what a team of six people can do with the Unity engine in 48 hours.